|

 How to perform the exercise

-- The athlete stands with their feet shoulder width apart
+- The athlete stands with their feet shoulder-width apart.

-- The athlete rotates the right arm out ready to catch the medicine ball
+- The athlete rotates the right arm out, ready to catch the medicine ball.

 - The assistant stands to the athlete's right and throws a small medicine ball

-to the athlete's right hand (Figure 1)
+at the athlete's right hand (Figure 1).

 - The athlete catches the medicine ball, takes the medicine ball across the front of the body